noamsauerutley/asterism-frontend/README.md

   <p> <b>Username:</b> <i>demo</i> <br>
   <b>Password:</b> <i>demopassword</i>
   <br><br/>
   <strong>N.B.
 I recently reset the pg database for this app as I needed to integrate some additional features.
-A rebuilt demo account for your perusal will be back online soon! :)</strong>
+A populated demo account for your perusal will be back online soon! :)</strong>
   </p>

   <hr></hr>